tpzub/warriors-kasa/README.md

-React app for sports teams to record and manage fines
+A React app for sports teams to record and manage fines